Kristina01111000/Drws_site/README.md

 - Get rid of all horoscope mentions
 - Figure out how to push all the 30 day challenge pages onto like 2 pages
 - Change it to use the scorecard with the challenge instead of making it the challenge
-- - The scorecard can be useful after the 30 day challenge too - say that
+- The scorecard can be useful after the 30 day challenge too - say that
 - Go through the registration stuff and add links to the patreon and also remove anything about it being free etc
 - Add a link to the 30 day challenge download page
 - Make the title of the page here's 2 ways to get you 4 e scorecard, delete the paragraphs above and get rid of the title
 - Make a new pdf on the fourissimo page to get rid of the 48 thing in the tab when it opens
 - On fourissimo page see if there is a way to accept attachments
 - Put numbers back in front of the lessons on the learning program page ie Lesson 1, lesson 2
-- See if i can make the header taller